kotare-2020/Pantree/README.md

 - Pantree to suggest wine pairings with my meals and the option to add the wine to my shopping cart
 - Pantree to suggest places where I can get my sustainably sourced produce
 - To export my shopping list to another tool of my choice (eg. google shopping list, trello, etc.)
+- The ability to click on recipes from my plan page and view selected recipe details without being able to add recipe to plan.
+- The ability to click on recipes from the navbar and view recipe catalogue without being able to add recipes to plan.

 ## Wireframes